lmorg/murex/gen/root/README.inc.md

         details: |-
           Murex parses man pages for command line flags and provides smart autocomplete functionality.
 By pressing the TAB key, you can auto-complete commands and parameters, and "fzf"-like functionality baked in.
           <br/><br/>
-          Navigating the command line navigation faster, more intuitive and efficient than ever before.
+          <b>Navigating the command line navigation faster, more intuitive and efficient than ever before.</b>
         link: user-guide/interactive-shell

       - title: Easily Extended